nokocu/nochrome/README.md

 # nochrome
-An CSS theme for Vivaldi Browser, which aims to recreate Chromium look (Windows only, for now...)
+An CSS theme for Vivaldi Browser, which aims to recreate Chromium look (Windows and Linux only, macos support coming later)

 ![screenshot 1.png](screenshot%201.png)